felikafelix/Hackintosh-Thinkpad-T480s/README.md

 - Disable HiDPI / BetterDisplay
 - After succesfully upgraded to sequoia, you can change the EFI to my sequoia release, and / or re-enable any kext & system patch disabled before upgrading.

-<p align="justify">if you still want to stay on Ventura, maybe consider changing smbios to 16,3.
+<p align="justify">If you still want to stay on Sequoia, maybe consider changing smbios to 16,3.
 From what i test on my Sequoia, the power and performance management is better.</p>
 <br>